Kequc/nano-records/README.md

 });
 ```

-Destroys the attachment in the database, returns an error unless the attachment was found and erased.
+Destroys the attachment in the database, returns an error unless the attachment was found and deleted.

 #### List and exists